Angel-ML/angel/docs/tutorials/spark_on_angel_quick_start_en.md

     ./../lib/spark-on-angel-examples-1.1.8.jar
 ```

-## Submit Spark on Angel Job
+## How to submit a Spark on Angel Job
 Spark on Angel job is essentially a Spark application.
 After a Spark on Angel application is bundled, it can be launched by the spark-submit script; however, there are a few differences：
 - source ./spark-on-angel-env.sh
 - set spark.ps.jars=$SONA_ANGEL_JARS and --jars $SONA_SPARK_JARS
 - spark.ps.instance，spark.ps.cores，spark.ps.memory are the resource-allocation variables for Angel PS

-Once you have successfully submitted your job，YARN will show two Applications: Spark Application and Angel-PS Application
+Once you have successfully submitted your job，YARN will show two applications: the Spark application and the Angel-PS application

-## Modes Support for Running
+## Supported Modes
-Support YARN and Local modes
+Support both YARN mode and Local mode

 ## Example Code: Implementing Gradient Descent with Angel PS